IAmSp33d11/my-shitty-os/README.md

 And no, I am **NOT** making this OS Unix-like, I may implement POSIX syscalls for compatibility but thats it.

 I'm no longer working on this one, Its gotten too confusing and I just genuinely want to try to start fresh.
 So that's unfortunate if you cared about it.

+Here is my NEW operating system that I'm making - https://github.com/IAmSp33d11/CAT